Policy-SH2

 4. Analysis of Hailstone Fall Characteristics Using a High-Speed Hail Camera System

-Mentors: Dr. Sean Waugh (NSSL), Jacob Segall (CIWRO)
+Mentors: Sean Waugh (NSSL) and Jacob Segall (CIWRO)

 Description: The way hailstones move through the atmosphere is not well understood, and there are large uncertainties in our understanding of the fall behavior of hailstones.
 These uncertainties reduce the accuracy of radar forward operators and microphysical parameterizations used in weather models as well as radar algorithms used by operational weather agencies.
 For decades, most hail research—especially that involving large or giant hail—has relied on collecting stones after impact.
 However, once hailstones hit the ground, they often melt or break apart, altering their true physical properties.
 In addition, they generally provide no information about the orientation(s) of the hailstones prior to impact with the ground, nor can use fallen hailstones to learn about how liquid water is distributed and/or sheds from the hail as it melts.
 These limitations mean that post-impact observations provide little insight into how hailstones actually fall and only represent the stones that survive long enough to be collected.
 As a result of a dearth of observations of real hailstones in natural freefall, forecasting tools and hail identification methods (to include size and quantity estimates) are based on incomplete data, reducing their accuracy and increasing uncertainty.